fwi/yapool/README.md

 Yapool can emit events for pool related actions (release, destroy, acquire, etc.).
 Yapool events can be used to gather statistics but also provide entrypoints for customizations.

-Pool implementations inherited each other from basic to full-featured: `IPool > Pool > BoundPool > PrunedPool`
+Pool implementations inherit each other from basic to full-featured: `IPool > Pool > BoundPool > PrunedPool`

 A pool needs an `IPoolFactory` to create, validate and destroy pool resources.
-Simple pool creation example:
+A simple pool creation example:

 ```java
 Pool<Long> pool = new Pool<Long>();